Skip to main content

 How to cancel PlayStation Plus

 Sony's PlayStation Plus subscription service has evolved over the years, initially beginning as a way to get new games each month, then giving access to online multiplayer.
-Now, the service has built upon both of those features, functioning like Xbox Game Pass Ultimate and offering a lengthy catalog of games for a monthly fee.
-It still gives you new games each month and enables online play just as before, but now, the PS Now pillar has been folded into PS Plus to make things more streamlined.
-But what if you no longer want to be a member?
+Now, the service has built upon both of those features, functioning a lot more like Game Pass Ultimate and offering a lengthy catalog of games for a monthly fee, although it doesn't add its own first-party games to the service right away.
+It still gives you new games each month and enables online play just as before, but now you have the option between Essential, Extra, and Premium for various prices and features.

 Difficulty